archivesunleashed/aut-docs/docs/Spark-Twitter-Analysis.md

 twarc.py --stream "#elxn42" > elxn42-stream.json
 ```

-Functionality is similar to other parts of warcbase, but not that you use `loadTweets` rather than `loadArchives`.
+Functionality is similar to other parts of AUT, but not that you use `loadTweets` rather than `loadArchives`.

 ## Basic Twitter Analysis